-Using LINQPad with Entity Framework / EF Core
+Using LINQPad with Custom Entity Framework / EF Core Models

 LINQPad lets you query Entity Framework models that you define in Visual Studio.
 This provides instant feedback, as well as enabling you to see the SQL that your queries generate (just click the SQL tab).